dlstreamer/pipeline-zoo/video/object-detection/od-h264-yolov3/README.md

-# od-h264-mbnetssd
+# od-h264-yolov3

-Object detection pipeline taking encoded video frames in h264 format and using [mobilenet ssd]() for detection.
+Object detection pipeline taking encoded video frames in h264 format and using [yolo-v3-tf]() for detection.

 ```mermaid
 stateDiagram